 Capital: From less than ECU 30bn in the early 1990s, our capital-base rose to EUR 242bn at the end of 2012.
 The capital adequacy ratio was 28.7% at the end of 2013.

 Partner countries: We made our first agreements with non-Member States and non-European countries in the early 1960s.
 Now we work with over 150 non-EU states which receive around 10% of our funding.

 European Investment Fund: The EIF was founded in 1994 to specialise in SME and venture capital investment.
 The EIB is the majority shareholder with 62.1% supported by the European Commission and private banks.

-Our people: From a workforce of 66 in 1958, we topped 1 000 staff in 1999 with the total now approaching 2 000.
+Our people: From a workforce of 66 in 1958, we topped 1 000 staff in 1999 with the total now over 2 000.
 Most work in Luxembourg but also we have 24 offices, of which eight are outside Europe.